MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 Stated focus on Microsoft recommended strategy on VPNs, optimized for quickest possible implementation and least amount of change, unblocking most important scenarios first.
 Mindset: reconfigure your legacy VPN for the enterprise within hours to get ready for massive WFH of employee base.

-Microsoft&#39;s recommended strategy for optimizing remote worker&#39;s connectivity is focused on rapidly alleviating the problems with the traditional approach and also providing high performance with a few simple steps.
+Microsoft's recommended strategy for optimizing remote worker's connectivity is focused on rapidly alleviating the problems with the traditional approach and also providing high performance with a few simple steps.
 These steps adjust the legacy VPN approach for a small number of defined endpoints which are then diverted away from the bottlenecked VPN servers.
 Even though this is done, similar, or in many cases, increased security, can be applied at different layers to remove the need to do it at the egress of the corporate network.
 In most cases this can be effectively achieved within hours and is then scalable to other workloads as requirements demand, and time allows.

 ### Common Types of VPN scenarios

-In the list below you&#39;ll see the most common VPN scenarios seen in enterprise environment.
+In the list below you'll see the most common VPN scenarios seen in enterprise environment.

 Most customers will traditionally operate model number 1 (forced tunnel), and this document aims to help you to quickly and securely transition to model number 2, which is achievable with relatively little effort, but which has enormous benefits.